Chuck Person's Eccojams Vol. 1: Reception and legacy

-Though Eccojams Vol. 1 was released "with little fanfare", the videos that Lopatin posted on YouTube became relatively popular, with "Nobody Here" amassing 30 thousand views over several months.
+Though Chuck Person's Eccojams Vol. 1 was released "with little fanfare", the videos Lopatin posted on YouTube became popular, with "Nobody Here" amassing 30,000 views over several months.
 Music critic Simon Reynolds highlighted the videos' "conceptual framework" as "relat[ing] to cultural memory and the buried utopianism within capitalist commodities, especially those related to consumer technology in the computing and audio/video entertainment area".
-Anthony Fantano mentioned Eccojams Vol. 1 in his 2012 review of Macintosh Plus's Floral Shoppe as an album that he found to be "more bold with its editing and its looping and its stretching" of music samples.
+Anthony Fantano mentioned Eccojams Vol. 1 in his 2012 review of Macintosh Plus's Floral Shoppe, saying he found Eccojams Vol. 1 to be "more bold with its editing and its looping and its stretching" of music samples than Floral Shoppe.

 According to Tiny Mix Tapes, Eccojams Vol 1 would lead to Lopatin's 2011 Oneohtrix Point Never album Replica.
-In 2012, Lopatin released a box set of four 7" singles titled Chuck Persons A.D.D., consisting of 30 eccojams.
+In 2012, Lopatin released a box set of four 7-inch singles titled Chuck Persons A.D.D., consisting of 30 eccojams.
 Each disc is designed to have grooves that would make them play infinitely.
-On the 2015 Oneohtrix Point Never album Garden of Delete, the song "ECCOJAMC1" was included as a tribute to Eccojams Vol. 1.
-In a 2013 Reddit Ask Me Anything (AMA), when inquired about a follow-up album to Eccojams Vol. 1, Lopatin revealed that he had many multiple eccojams in a "cryotank set to defrost in the distant future."
+On the 2015 Oneohtrix Point Never album Garden of Delete, the song "EccojamC1" was included as a tribute to Eccojams Vol. 1.
+In a 2013 Reddit Ask Me Anything (AMA), when inquired about a follow-up album to Eccojams Vol. 1, Lopatin revealed that he had many eccojams in a "cryotank set to defrost in the distant future."

-Retrospectively, Eccojams Vol. 1 is widely considered influential in vaporwave, a music genre characterized by slowing down samples from 1980s and 1990s' music.
-Released before the rise in popularity of vaporwave in 2012, the album would serve as a template for artists such as Vektroid to produce what would become vaporwave music.
-According to Stereogum's Miles Bowe, vaporware artists "mash the chopped and screwed plunderphonics of Dan Lopatin ...with the nihilistic easy-listening of James Ferraro’s Muzak-hellscapes on Far Side Virtual".
+Retrospectively, Eccojams Vol. 1 is widely considered influential in vaporwave, a music genre characterized by slowed-down samples from 1980s and 1990s music.
+Released before vaporwave's 2012 rise in popularity, the album would serve as a template for artists such as Vektroid and Mediafired to produce what would become vaporwave music.
+According to Stereogum's Miles Bowe, vaporwave artists "mash the chopped and screwed plunderphonics of Dan Lopatin ... with the nihilistic easy-listening of James Ferraro's Muzak-hellscapes on Far Side Virtual".
 In 2013, the music blog Girls Blood described Eccojams Vol. 1, along with Far Side Virtual and Skeleton's Holograms, as "Proto Vaporwave" in a post about "Vaporwave Essentials".
-Regarding the influx of vaporwave producers that came after Eccojams Vol. 1, Lopatin expressed in a 2017 AMA:
+Regarding the influx of vaporwave producers that came after Eccojams Vol. 1, Lopatin said in a 2017 AMA: